 Voices believes all children have the ability to succeed if they have access to healthy development, quality education, a positive learning climate, and support for social, emotional, or learning challenges.
-The common agenda highlights the need for an integrated system and reinforcing objectives that start with children and meet them where they are.
+The four-pillar framework highlights the need for an integrated system and reinforcing objectives that start with children and meet them where they are.

 Voices promotes Language Nutrition through support of policies that foster broad access to early childhood education and development, which is one of the important ways they can promote early brain development.
 They are part of the Department of Public Health’s Braintrust for Babies Advisory Council that’s dedicated to ensuring all children in Georgia enter school ready to succeed.